monkbroc/particlerb/API_notes.md

 Output of flash with compile errors is weirdly nested:
 { "ok": false, "errors": [ { "ok": false, errors: [ "compiler errors\netc...", { "killed": false, ... } ] } ] }

+When flashing a binary, the response is 200 OK with `{"id": "__PARTICLE_DEVICE_ID__", "status:: "Update started"}` but missing "ok": true.
+Also other endpoints don't return the id like this.